-- The Preparing for Success metric reports results for the Biology 1 test based on 4-year graduation cohort base files for the school (or the district or the state, as appropriate for comparison metrics or for district or state report cards) as described in the INDICATOR: Graduation Rate section of this manual. - Students in the 4-year graduation cohort who do not have an appropriate EOCEP score for Biology 1 or a score on the corresponding SC ALT assessment are included in the denominator of this indicator when calculating the proportion of all students who meet or exceed expectations but cannot be included in the numerator because of missing the test, unless the student is excluded for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines (found on the SCDE website under Student Information System Documents or the School District Memoranda Archive). - Students awarded a transfer credit in Biology 1 from accredited out-of-state schools (or in state from accredited sources other than the public schools as defined in Regulation 43-273) or awarded equivalent credit from home-school experiences pursuant to Chapter 65 of Title 59 of the Code of Laws are excluded from both the numerator and the denominator of this indicator. - Students who were not initially English proficient and whose date of entry into United States schools is less than 24 months prior to their date tested are excluded from both the numerator and denominator of this indicator. - Only the EOCEP for Biology 1, or the appropriate corresponding SC ALT assessment, are included in this indicator and, for each student, the highest EOCEP score is the score used for that student.
+- The Preparing for Success metric reports results for the Biology 1 test based on 4-year graduation cohort base files for the school (or the district or the state, as appropriate for comparison metrics or for district or state report cards) as described in the INDICATOR: Graduation Rate section of this manual. - Students in the 4-year graduation cohort who do not have an appropriate EOCEP score for Biology 1 or a score on the corresponding SC ALT assessment are included in the denominator of this indicator when calculating the proportion of all students who meet or exceed expectations but cannot be included in the numerator because of missing the test, unless the student is excluded for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines (found on the SCDE website under Student Information System Documents or the School District Memoranda Archive). - The High School Preparing for Success indicator includes all students who have been assigned a ninth-grade code (9GR; according to the process described in the INDICATOR: Graduation Rate section), regardless of the specific 9GR assigned, who fit into any of the following three categories: